These badass camping hacks will teach you a thing or two about survival and how to have an enjoyable camping experience!

 24. Campfire Pizza

-Surprise your family with pizza on your camping trip!
-Using pre-made pizza crust from a tube makes it a snap to prepare.
+Surprise your family with pizza on your camping trip using pre-made pizza crust from a tube makes it a snap to prepare.
 Remember, any type of pizza you can make at home, you can make in a Dutch Oven!
-You can make your pizza over this camp stove kit.
-Learn how to make this delicious pizza here!

 25. Duct Tape Around Your Lighter

-Duct tape can be a lifesaver, but carrying an entire roll takes up valuable space inside a backpack—and you probably won’t need much tape.
+Duct tape can be a lifesaver, but carrying an entire roll takes up valuable space inside a backpack — and you probably won’t need much tape.
 Wrap a couple feet around a Bic lighter, so you always have a short supply inside your pocket.
-Read more about it here.

 26. Prepare Food at Home

-Because I’ve grown somewhat tired of freeze-dried fare, these days I often cook something I like at home.
+Because I’ve grown somewhat tired of freeze-dried fare, these days, I often cook something I like at home.
 Something in the one-pot category and freeze it in plastic, let it thaw in my pack, and warm it up over the old MSR XGK set on low heat.
-Get more recipes here.

-Camping doesn’t need to be a stressful or expensive experience for you and for the whole family.
-With these camping hacks, you’ll be able to cut down on costs and maximize whatever gear, equipment, or food for the entire camping trip.
-But 26 is just the tip of the iceberg.
-You can come up with your own ingenious camping hacks.
-All have you have to do is let your creative juice flow.
+With these badass camping hacks, you’ll be able to cut down on costs and maximize whatever gear, equipment, or food for the entire camping trip.
+Yet, all these are just the tip of the iceberg because you can come up with your own badass camping hacks.
+All have you have to do is let your creative juice flow!

-Do you have other camping hacks in mind?
+Do you have some badass camping hacks in mind?
 Let us know in the comment section below!

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

-Editor’s Note: This post was originally published in September 2017, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 11, 2018, and has been updated for quality and relevancy.